 No self-respecting inbound marketing strategy is complete without a landing page or twenty.
 But how do you make the darn thing convert?
-Lead generation is constantly evolving, and with it the hallmarks of what makes an effective landing page.
+Lead generation is constantly evolving and with it the hallmarks of what makes an effective landing page.

-To help you hone that sales funnel, here’s our 3-step guide to landing page optimization:
+To help you hone that sales funnel, here’s our 3-step guide to landing page optimisation.

-1. Revamp your Call to Action:
+1. Revamp your Call to Action

 There should be a single action your prospective leads can take.
 To eliminate unnecessary distractions, get rid of redundant navigation bars or any other links apart from your primary CTA.
 Cramming multiple CTAs is tempting, but will only hurt your conversion rate in the end.